webtoknow/fx-trading-app/Week_06/Theory/README.md

 - are declarative, meaning that we define a function for publishing values, but it is not executed until a consumer subscribes to it
 - the subscribed consumer then receives notifications until the function completes or until they unsubscribe
 - to be able to use observables, we need to do the following steps:
-  - to create an observable, we have to import **rxjs/observable**, so we will be able to create and work with Observable type, needed until this will become part of the language
+  - to create an observable, we have to import **rxjs/observable**, so we will be able to create and work with Observable type, needed until this will become part of the language:

   ```JavaScript
   import { Observable } from 'rxjs';